rawify/GPS.js/README.md

 Adding new protocols is a matter of minutes.
 If you need a protocol which isn't implemented, I'm happy to see a pull request or a new ticket.

+Troubleshooting
+===
+If you don't get valid position information after turning on the receiver, chances are high you simply have to wait as it takes some [time to first fix](https://en.wikipedia.org/wiki/Time_to_first_fix).

 Functions
 ===